anorring/Programming-with-MATLAB/README.md

 1. Course on Programming with MATLAB (Vanderbilt University)

-This folder contains the scripts, codes, assignments and projects related to the 2018 Vanderbilt University course on programming with MATLAB..
+This folder contains the scripts, codes, assignments and projects related to the 2018 Vanderbilt University course on programming with MATLAB.